 Prep, Prep, Prep

-Need help figuring out what questions to ask your open house attendants?
-Here are some samples to help get you and the conversation started?
+Need help figuring out what questions to ask your open house attendees?
+Here are some samples to help get you and the conversation started:

 - Where are you living now?

 - How long have you been looking for a home?